Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Swing Foot Placement Planning via Discrete Model Predictive Control

 \subsubsection{\textbf{Initial DCM}}

-The desired value of the initial DCM $\mathbf{z}^k$ are computed using (\ref{eq:dcm_xy_periodic}) by substituting the desired values of the step position and duration of $k$-th step.
-The bounds of the initial DCM are obtained using the mechanical limits of the robot model, which rules out all the infeasible states that lead to the robot falling (see Appendix for the computation of the $\mathbf{z}^k$ bounds).
-However, these bounds alone do not guarantee foot placements that yield viable states for all the given stepping stones.
-Therefore, we choose an appropriately high weight in the cost term for each $\mathbf{z}^k$ to track the desired value.
-This works as a soft constraint to enforce a viable evolution of the initial DCM through multiple steps.
+The desired value of the initial DCM $\mathbf{z}_k$ is computed using \eqref{eq:dcm_xy_periodic} by substituting the desired values of the step position and duration of the $k$-th step.
+The bounds of the initial DCM are obtained using the mechanical limits of the robot model, which rules out all the infeasible states that lead to the robot falling.
+However, these bounds alone do not guarantee foot placements that can yield viable states for all the given stepping stones.
+Therefore, we choose an appropriately high weight in the MPC objective term for each $\mathbf{z}_k$ to track the desired value.
+This works as a soft constraint to enforce a viable evolution of the initial DCM through previewed stepping stones.

-Moreover, since this foot placement planner runs multiple times during a step, we use the measured value of the instantaneous DCM $\boldsymbol{\xi}_{\mathrm{mea}}(t)$ to estimate the initial DCM of the current step $\mathbf{z}^0$ by computing it backward using (\ref{eq:dcm_solution}):
+Moreover, since this foot placement planner runs iteratively during the swing phase, we use the measured value of the instantaneous DCM $\boldsymbol{\xi}_{\mathrm{mea}}(\tilde{t})$ to estimate the initial DCM of the current step $\mathbf{z}_0$ by computing it backward using \eqref{eq:dcm_solution}: